releax/rlx-init/readme.md

 ### Prerequisites

-rlx-initramfs is pre installed in [rlxos](https://releax.in/) but can be installed in any unix/linux system with following libraries and utilities avaliable:
+rlx-init is pre installed in [rlxos](https://releax.in/) but can be installed in any unix/linux system with following libraries and utilities avaliable:
 * bash
 * cat dd killall ls mkdir mknode mount umount sed sleep ln rm uname readlink basename
 * modprobe kmod insmod lsmod blkid switch_root